 Laurel Run was meant to be just a onetime event, but the event attracted so much attention across the State that a second Laurel Run was held in 1998.
 In 1999, Laurel Run truly became a State-Wide event, with eight different routes starting at separate points throughout the Empire State, with the routes converging in Albany for the final day.
 More than 20,000 people took part in Laurel Run that year, with the event passing through every county in New York.

-Proceeds from Laurel Run support TRC’s disability awareness, prevention and early intervention efforts.
+Proceeds from Laurel Memorial Run & Walk are directed to the Laurel Run Fund at the Chautauqua Region Community Foundation.
+Money from the fund supports TRC’s disability awareness, prevention and early intervention efforts.
 Money raised through Laurel Run also is used to enhance employment and work training opportunities for adults with disabilities like Laurel, so that they may become productive, contributing members of society and experience the feelings of pride and satisfaction that come from earning real wages for performing meaningful work.

 Here’s a video of Laurel playing the piano: